staart/api/docs/scopes.md

 ## Glob matching

-The scope provided to a user (with ID 123, for example) when logging in to their accout is `user-123:*`.
+The scope provided to a user (with ID 123, for example) when logging in to their account is `user-123:*`.
 Staart uses glob-based matching to ensure their have access to authorized routes.

 In the above example, the user can access this resource because `user-123:*` matches `user-123:read-email-456`.